 The community centre will provide afterschool clubs and education for 50 children, and support an additional 150 children each year.
 In Buftea, where some very poor communities live, this project will have huge benefits from helping to reduce school dropout rates to supporting mental and behavioural problems amongst children and youth.

 The community centre will be energy efficient and will aim to provide some relief for families that are living in overcrowded housing.

 The team are all looking forward to participating in the Romania build.
 We wanted to know a little bit more about the enthusiastic team members, and here is what they had to say.

 Lucas explained that there was on simple reason for volunteering, and that was to make a difference to the lives of people who need the help.

 “I am really looking forward to working hard and being out of my comfort zone.”
 (Lucas)

-Scott shared a similar opinion telling his teacher that although this experience is going to be totally different from anything else he has done, he can’t wait to be on site.
+Scott shared a similar opinion.
+He told his teacher that although this experience is going to be totally different from anything else he has done, he can’t wait to be on site.

-When it comes to deciding why the team wanted to take part in a build the answers were all extremely motivational and heartfelt.
+When it comes to deciding why the team wanted to take part, the answers were all extremely heartfelt.
 Taylor is participating ”to try and help people in the world that are less fortunate” than himself.

 “It’s a chance to do something that I never thought I would have had the chance to do”.
 (Tessa)